charlespeters/ARWHD/_posts/2014-09-25-making-atom-home.md

 ### Alfred Workflow

 I really like use Alfred (with the PowerPack).
-You can hit `⌘ + space` and run shell commands, there's a lot of great workflows for everything you'd ever want to do (control Rdio, search Github, run Vagrant, search package managers and [so many](https://github.com/franzheidl/alfred-workflows) [other things](https://github.com/zenorocha/alfred-workflows)).
+You can hit `⌘ + space` and run shell commands, and there's a lot of great workflows for everything you'd ever want to do (control Rdio, search Github, run Vagrant, search package managers and [so many](https://github.com/franzheidl/alfred-workflows) [other things](https://github.com/zenorocha/alfred-workflows)).

 Typically, I like using Alfred to run an alias command to get things going.